 Color It Out

-At the conclusion of this lesson, students will be able to isolate and pronounce initial, medial, and final sounds by using a method of stretching out words.
+Students will be able to isolate and pronounce initial, medial, and final sounds by using a method of stretching out words.

 - Call students together.